 Food supply chains in Asia are complex and opaque, with disconnected visibility of data.
 With digitalization and a marketplace platform, various agrifood industry players including smallholder farmers are able to connect the dots and have access to more information that can better match supply and demand to reduce food waste and improve efficiencies of the supply chain.

-For buyers and relevant food authorities, visibility of the supply chain allows for the identification of issues in a way that was never possible before, allowing for targeted intervention in areas such as food waste (Read our article on how digitalizing your products and supply chain helps reduce food waste here).
+For buyers and relevant food authorities, visibility of the supply chain allows for the identification of issues in a way that was never possible before, allowing for targeted intervention in areas such as food waste.
 At the same time, suppliers can also get access to trade financing due to this new data.

 2020 & Beyond